 The scenery is dominated by the towering 1,396 ft 'the Rock' that guards the Straits, named by the Arabs' Gebel el Tarik (Tarik's Rock).
 British for around 300 years, the unique setting of Gibraltar unites the oddly familiar (from Marks & Spencer to the helmeted policemen) - with the extrovert Mediterranean mood.
 The pubs and shops in Main Street and Irish Town are worth a visit.
 Take a cable-car to enjoy the views to nearby Africa.
 Don't miss the chance to see St Michael's Cave, Siege Tunnels and famous Barbary apes.

 In July 2016 Gorham’s Cave complex was granted UNESCO World Heritage Site status.
 Shore excursions are planned to showcase the newest attraction.
-The cave is named after Captain A. Gorham of 2nd Battalion Royal Munster Fusiliers.
-He discovered it in 1907, when opening fissure at the rear of sea cavern.
+The cave is named after Captain A Gorham, who discovered it in 1907.

-Gorham is considered to be one of the last habitations of Neanderthals in Europe.
-They're our closest extinct human relative.
-The Europeans have up to 2.5% of their DNA.
-In 2012 symbolic rock engravings were discovered.
+Gorham Cave is considered one of Neanderthals' last habitations of in Europe.
+The Europeans have up to 2,5% of their DNA.

 Highlights: Rock, St Michael's Cave, Barbary Apes